mostafahesari/comingsoon-CGI/README.md

 Option2:

 Or,
-set it as your default Nginx config (I did it!) no further change needed
+set it as your default Nginx config (I did it!) no further change needed( careful may cause conflict)

 ```bash
 sudo cp ./comingsoon /etc/nginx/sites-available/default